Junks5020/deepe-docs/docs/developer/overview.md

 speed and capacity.

 - **Installation Guide**
-  How to set up DeepExtension from scratch on supported platforms like Ubuntu (CUDA-enabled) and macOS.
+  How to set up DeepExtension from scratch on supported platforms like Linux or Windows via WSL (CUDA-enabled) and macOS.

 - **Base Model Management**
   Learn how to register and organize local base models that serve as the foundation for all fine-tuning activities.

-- **Implementing Your Own Training (Ubuntu + CUDA)**
+- **Implementing Your Own Training (CUDA（Linux or Windows via WSL))**
   Extend DeepExtension by integrating your own training script (LoRA, SFT, GRPO, etc.) using our built-in templates.